Your digital presence is the first thing that customers will see and judge you on.

 Without this valuable data, it’s not as clear on how to scale businesses as you don’t know where your profit is coming from.
 And so, you don’t know where to concentrate your marketing efforts to scale up your business.

-5. You aren’t getting any engagement on social posts
+5. You aren’t getting any engagement on your social posts

 If you’re getting plenty of engagement, then chances are you have plenty of loyal customers.
 Loyal customers who are happy with the products/services they’re getting.